Skip to Main Content

 But you’ll have to read your card’s fine print carefully — your promotional APR period might be different for purchases than it is for balance transfers.
 For example, your card could offer 18 months of zero-interest for balance transfers but only six months of zero-interest for purchases.

-What if you still have a balance after your intro APR period?
+What to do if you still have a balance after your intro APR period

 If you still have a balance after your intro APR period, don’t worry — you have options.
-Those options include:
+Here are some steps you can take:

 Can you extend your promotional APR period?

-In most cases, you can’t extend your promotional APR period — after all, your card issuer has already waited this long to start collecting interest on your balance.
+In most cases, you can’t extend your promotional APR period — after all, your card issuer has already waited to start collecting interest on your balance.
 Even though extending the promotional period isn’t an option, you might be offered the chance for a second promotional period.
-But this time, you’ll likely get a low-interest offer instead of a zero-interest offer.
+But for the second time around, you’ll likely get a low-interest offer instead of a zero-interest offer.
 These low-interest promotional offers are typically sent to well-qualified borrowers with other high-interest debt.

 You’ll usually get these offers through your card issuer’s online portal or by mail.
 In this case, the low-interest offer would only apply to any new balances you decide to transfer to your existing balance transfer card after the 0 percent APR period ends.
 That means any remaining balance from your previous transfer would still be subject to the standard APR.